 Zarb is one of the beautiful and delicious treasures of Bedouin culture.
 For centuries Bedouins in the whole Arabian Peninsula cooked their food underground in earth ovens.
 This way of cooking does not require much equipment.
 Which was important as Bedouin traveled a lot as they roamed the desert in search of water and pastures.
 Over time a few things changed.
 For example, nowadays we use metal ovens.
 And if we wrap the meat we use foil instead of palm leaves.
 In this blog we explain you in 7 steps how to prepare Zarb.
 Depending on your skills, it will take you between 4 and 5 hours to prepare your Zarb.
 Using chicken will save you an extra hour.

-If there is no pit available, the first step is to dig a big hole in the sandy ground.
+If there is no pit available, the first step is to dig a big hole in the sandy soil.
 Put the metal oven casing in the hole.
 And carefully put the sand around the barrel.
 Leave the top edge above the sand.
 There you go, you made your Zarb oven.

 Step 2: Prepare the coal

 Start by making a fire with small pieces of wood.
 If the fire is burning well enough put in the big pieces of wood.
 They will catch fire and the only thing you need to do, is to let it go.
 Once the fire is gone the wood will change into hot coals.
 Put the hot coals on the bottom of the casing.

 Step 3: Prepare the meat

 Traditionally we make Zarb with meat like chicken, goat or sheep.
 First, you cut the meat in pieces that are roughly the same size.
 Then you wash the meat.
 Now it is ready to be marinated.
 Put water, lemon juice, garlic, salt and pepper in a bowl.
 Now add the meat and put it aside for about an hour to absorb the flavours.
 As we have no fridge in the desert, it is not possible to marinate the meat longer.

 Step 4: Prepare the vegetables